junbetterway/spring-cloud-func-aws-lambda-kafka-event-source-basic/README.md

 you should see the messages you created in step 9.

-### C. Configure AWS Lambda With Apache Kafka As Trigger
+## Configure AWS Lambda With Apache Kafka As Trigger
 One can visit my previous basic __[tutorial](https://github.com/junbetterway/spring-cloud-func-aws-lambda-basic)__ on how to build your Spring Cloud Function as shaded JAR then use it to create an AWS Lambda function.
 1. Go to __[AWS Lambda Console](https://console.aws.amazon.com/lambda/home)__ then create a function by providing a unique name (__e.g.,__ MyGreeterFunc) and runtime environment (__e.g.,__ Java 11)
 2. Once successfully created, let's setup the configuration by uploading the AWS deployable shaded JAR (__springcloudfunc-0.0.1-SNAPSHOT-aws.jar__) under the __Function Code__ section